Decoding Delay Guarantees of Space Regulated Multiple Access Random Wireless Networks using Successive Interference Cancellation: Introduction

 \subsubsection{Channel model}

 We consider additive white Gaussian noise (AWGN) channels without fading, only dependent on the transmission power, the channel noise and distance.
 The power path-loss function is denoted by $\ell(r)$, with $\ell(\|x-y\|)$ representing the path-loss between transmitter $x\in\Phi$ and receiver $y\in\Psi$.
-Throughout the paper we assume that the path loss is such that $\ell(r) = \Theta(r^{-\beta}), \beta>2$, which means that for some $r_0 > 0$, for all $r>r_0$, $\ell(r)$ behaves like $Cr^{-\beta}$, $C > 0$.
+Throughout the paper we assume that the path loss is such that $\ell(r) = \Theta(r^{-\beta}), \beta>2$, which means that for $\ell(r)$ behaves like $Cr^{-\beta}$, for some $C > 0$.
 We make the reasonable assumption that $\ell(0) \leq 1$.
 We suppose the transmission power to be constant for all transmitters and denote it by $P_0$.
 Thus the power received at $y\in\R^2$ from $x\in\R^2$ is $P_{xy} = P_0\ell(\|x-y\|)$.
-Let $N_0$ be power of the Gaussian noise.
+Let $N_0$ be power of the thermal noise.
 Let us denote $\gamma_0\triangleq N_0/P_0$ . \jmg{Until Section~\ref{sec:fading}, no fading is considered; in the fading case, the fading distribution is assumed to admit exponential moments.}